transdigiware/blockchain/enterprise_app_upgrade.md

 When your Enterprise Plan network is running on Fabric 1.4.3, you can upgrade the 1.4 version of your Fabric SDK.
 Upgrading the Fabric SDK allows you to update your application to use service discovery and take advantage of other improvements.
 If you are using Java Fabric SDK, go to the [Java Fabric SDK documentation](https://fabric-gateway-java.github.io/) for more information.
 {: java}

-## Step Three: Update your applications to use service discovery
+## Step three: Update your applications to use service discovery
 {: #enterprise-upgrade-applications-three}

 After you upgrade the Fabric SDK, you can update your application to take advantage of the [Service Discovery Feature](https://hyperledger-fabric.readthedocs.io/en/release-1.4/discovery-overview.html){: external} of Hyperledger Fabric.
 Using service discovery makes it easier to upgrade to {{site.data.keyword.blockchainfull_notm}} Platform 2.0.
 As a result, it is recommended that you update your application before you start using the upgrade tool.